 Junior Suite 31 is the family room at the hotel, which has a fitted double bed for £20 a night (for 2–12 year olds, breakfast an additional £10 a night).
-Otherwise the Superior rooms and up can fit a baby cot for £10 a stay.
+Otherwise the Classic rooms and up can fit a baby cot for £10 a stay.

 There isn't a creche, but babysitting can be provided during the day given prior notice.